 Gas-permeable lenses can provide good vision to patients with GPC or keratoconus.
 Gas permeable (GP) lenses limit protein accumulation to reduce symptoms.
 Rigid gas permeable (RGP) lenses can control bulging in cases of keratoconus.

 Toric lenses correct astigmatism.
 Most lenses rotate on the eye; toric lenses stay stationary on the eye so that specific areas on the lens remained positioned over particular locations of the eye.

-Bifocal and multifocal lenses correct presbyopia for better close-up vision as well as providing clear faraway vision for driving and other long-distance vision tasks.
+Bifocal and multifocal lenses correct presbyopia for better close-up vision as well as provide a clear faraway vision for driving and other long-distance vision tasks.

-Medicated eye drops can optimize the benefits of hard to fit contacts.
+Medicated eye drops can optimize the benefits of hard-to-fit contacts.
 This is especially true in cases of dry eyes, where lubrication makes wearing lenses more comfortable.
-Medicated eye drops can also alleviated symptoms of GPC by flushing out proteins and reducing inflammation.
+Medicated eye drops can also alleviate symptoms of GPC by flushing out proteins and reducing inflammation.